bouanani-soufiane/Codex-Framework/README.md

 # Codex Framework

+## Overview

-Codex is a lightweight Java framework that provides dependency injection, custom ORM, data mapping, and automated database table creation to facilitate the development of scalable and maintainable applications.
+The Codex Framework is a comprehensive Java framework designed to streamline application development by offering robust dependency injection, custom ORM, data mapping, and automated database schema generation.
+It integrates annotation-based configuration to simplify entity management and dependency handling.

 ## Features